By Angela Rapp Kennedy, CQL Vice President of Special Projects

 As Rich Luecking and his colleagues said almost 20 years ago, “…Regardless of the job seeker’s level of motivation, skill, experience, attitude, and support system, his or her ability to get a job will often depend on the effectiveness of employment specialists.
 Simply stated, if they are good, job seekers get jobs.
 If they are not, the barriers to employment for job seekers can become insurmountable…”

 - Luecking, Richard, Fabian, Ellen, & Tilson, George (2004).
 Working relationships: Creating career opportunities for job seekers with disabilities through employer partnerships.

 - For more information on our work in this area visit: https://www.thinkwork.org/rrtc/eec

 Transforming Employment (With Tools to Make It Happen)

-This webinar will focus on utilizing the concepts of the Transformational Leadership Model in moving from traditional site-based day programs to more person-directed day services and employment.
-It will also give attendees tools to use as they begin to develop their own plan.View The Webinar
+This webinar focuses on utilizing the concepts of the Transformational Leadership Model in moving from traditional site-based day programs to more person-directed day services and employment.
+It also gives attendees tools to use as they begin to develop their own plan.View The Webinar